What is a carbon footprint?

 – Rent or borrow

-Many fashion rental companies present this as the most sustainable option because they satisfy the need for new stuff without filling up your closet with clothes, you can definitely go for it.
+Many fashion rental companies present this as the most sustainable option because they satisfy the need for new stuff without filling up your closet with clothes.
+You can go for it.

 – Look for certified organic fabrics

 Organic cotton is a more sustainable solution.
-It is grown without pesticides from seeds that have not been genetically modified hence it does not cause greenhouse emissions.
+It is grown without pesticides from seeds that have not been genetically modified, hence it does not cause greenhouse gas emissions.

 – Travel with airlines that have carbon offset programs